iamyanbo/Froupie/README.md

 ## TODOS
 - Implement Signup/Login for users
-- (Save locations) Implement persistance to SQL database for output data given a set of input locations
+- (Save locations) Implement persistance to MySQL AWS database for output data given a set of input locations
 - ("Folder" for saved locations) Implement quick access for data saved in database